mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 - If it succeeds, it'll invoke the `@mlx/parser` and collect all the routes, the associated with them chunk entry points, and their parent chunk entry point.
 - It'll initialize the `ClusterizeChunksPlugin` and `RuntimePrefetchPlugin`.

-**`ClusterizeChunksPlugin` is used for combining chunks** and **`RuntimePrefetchPlugin` is used for** injecting some small piece of code which will make our application **pre-fetch bundles based on the user's behavior, the provided data from Google Analytics, and network speed**!
+**`ClusterizeChunksPlugin` is used for combining chunks** and **`RuntimePrefetchPlugin` is used for** injecting a small piece of code which will make our application **pre-fetch bundles based on the user's behavior, the provided data from Google Analytics, and the user's connection speed**!

 ### Runtime Pre-Fetching

-The `RuntimePrefetchPlugin` will generate a Markov Chain based on the generated weighted bundle page graph.
+The `RuntimePrefetchPlugin` will generate a Markov Chain model based on the generated weighted bundle page graph.
 For each route in the application, we'll get a row from the matrix.
 For example:

 ```ts
 {